Automotive A/C Repair & Service

 How do I know when my A/C compressor is bad?

 When diagnosing a vehicle air conditioning issue, the vehicle is hooked up to special gauges to determine the pressure in the A/C system.
 The readings on these gauges can reveal to a technician when a compressor is not working.
 From there, it must be determined whether it is an electrical issue keeping the compressor from drawing power, or a problem with the compressor itself.

 A bad compressor will not hamper the car’s ability to run.
-The compressor is the heart of the vehicle’s A/C system though, so it will mean that there will be no air conditioning in the car, and it will also reduce the effectiveness of the vehicle’s defrost / dehumidifying system which makes use of the A/C system (even in winter) to ensure the air being blown out is dry.
-A poorly functioning defrost system could create a potential safety issue.
+The compressor is the heart of the vehicle’s A/C system though, so it will mean that there will be no air conditioning in the car, and it will also reduce the effectiveness of the vehicle’s defrost / dehumidifying system which makes use of the A/C system (even in winter) to ensure the air being blown out is dry, so your windshield doesn't fog up.

 Why do I need to replace my receiver drier?

 The compressor and the receiver drier are interrelated, so if you need a new compressor, the recommendation for a receiver drier replacement is normal.
 Most compressor manufacturers will not warranty the compressor unless the receiver drier is also replaced.